Project-Resilience/mvp/demo/README.md

 # MVP Climate Change Demo

 This is a demo of the MVP Climate Change app.
-It allows users to select a location and year from a map of the UK, Switzerland, or Brazil, see its land use composition, and prescribe or manually make changes to it and see the predicted ELUC (Emissions from Land Use Change).
+It allows users to select a location and year from a map of the world, see its land use composition, and prescribe or manually make changes to it and see the predicted ELUC (Emissions from Land Use Change) and amount of land changed.
 It is a simple Dash app.

 ## Downloading the data: